Close filters

 Is there really a scientific approach or just a paper declaration to check the goods origin?
 If only paper declaration then why limit to 0.50carats weight, not same process for all rough and polished imports?

 Currently for both rough and polished, physical and documentary evidence checks are performed.
-As of Sept 1, the use of digital traceability will be mandatory.
+As of March 1 2025, the use of digital traceability will be mandatory.

 BEYOND BELGIUM / INTERNATIONAL